 The best way to prevent illness is to avoid being exposed (or exposing others) to this virus.
 First, practice simple hygiene.
 Wash your hands regularly with soap and water for 20 seconds – especially after going to the bathroom, before eating, and after coughing, sneezing, or blowing your nose.
 Learn how to wash your hands to prevent the spread of coronavirus and other illnesses.

 If soap and water are not available, the Centers for Disease Control and Prevention recommend that consumers use alcohol-based hand sanitizers containing at least 60% percent ethanol (also known as ethyl alcohol).

-The FDA continues to warn consumers about hand sanitizers that contain methanol, also called wood alcohol.
+The U.S. Food and Drug Administration continues to warn consumers about hand sanitizers that contain methanol, also called wood alcohol.
 Methanol is very toxic and should never be used in hand sanitizer.
 If absorbed through the skin or swallowed, methanol can cause serious health problems, such as seizures and blindness, or even death.

 Before you buy hand sanitizer or use some you already have at home, check this list to see if the hand sanitizer may possibly have methanol.
 Most hand sanitizers found to contain methanol do not list it as an ingredient on the label (since it is not an acceptable ingredient in the product), so it’s important to check the FDA’s list to see if the company or product is included.
 Continue checking this list often, as it is being updated daily.

 The FDA has also expanded the list to include hand sanitizers that contain other contaminants and products that have less than the required amount of the active ingredient.